vranda25/ByteVerse_SheCodes/README.md

 http://udaan.pythonanywhere.com/api/business/skills/all/

-Business/skills/particular  : can see all skills of a particular business (only skills) user id must be provided (GET) (jiske skills dekhne hai uska user id do response me saare skills in detail milenge) http://udaan.pythonanywhere.com/api/business/skills/particular/
+Business/skills/particular  : can see all skills of a particular business (only skills) user id must be provided (GET) http://udaan.pythonanywhere.com/api/business/skills/particular/